Previously registered students must apply to Admission Services, for readmission under any of the following conditions:

 If they were suspended from the University for academic misconduct.

 If they have graduated from this University and wish to register in order to take additional courses.

-If they registered in a program at another post-secondary institution and wish to return to the University of Guelph-Humber.
+- They were admitted to the University but withdrew from all courses, registered in a program or courses at another post-secondary institution, and they wish to return to the University of Guelph-Humber.

 If they have not registered at the University of Guelph-Humber for six or more consecutive semesters.